 Source: University of Virginia, Plan of the Portsmouth and Roanoke Rail Road

 Cars loaded with cargo and passengers were pulled along the rails by horses until the first steam locomotive arrived in 1834.
-The steam engine could pull a train at 15 miles/hour, and it made two round trips daily between Suffolk and Portsmouth.
+The steam engine, which could pull a train at 15 miles/hour, made two round trips daily between Suffolk and Portsmouth.
 A second locomotive was placed in service in 1835, the year the track reached the Meherrin River.

-The railroad buit a bridge across the Roanoke River to Weldon, completing the 17 miles of track in North Carolina.
-Building the bridge was expensive, but helped to draw more trade from the southern bank of the river to Portsmouth.2
+The last stage of construction was to build a bridge across the Roanoke River to Weldon, completing the 17 miles of track within North Carolina.
+Constructing the bridge was expensive, but helped to draw more trade from the southern bank of the river to Portsmouth.2

 Source: Library of Congress -